wolfjazz/fixed-point-math/docs/arithmetics/overview.md

 - **Square Root (sqrt) and Cube Root (cbrt)**: Functions to calculate the square root and cube root of an `Sq` instance.
 - **Reverse Square Root (rsqrt)**: Calculates the reciprocal of the square root, commonly used in graphics and physics calculations to improve performance.
 - **Minimum (min) and Maximum (max)**: Functions to determine the minimum and maximum of two `Sq` instances.

-**Clamping Functions**:
-Clamping functions are essential to maintain values within a specific range, both at runtime and compile-time, especially when dealing with edge cases:

-- **Clamp to Minimum**: Ensures the `Sq` instance does not fall below a specified minimum value.
-- **Clamp to Maximum**: Ensures the `Sq` instance does not exceed a specified maximum value.
-- **Clamp to Range**: Restricts the `Sq` instance within a specified minimum and maximum range, combining both of the above functionalities.

 These operators and functions make the `Sq` type a powerful tool in the fixed-point math library, allowing for efficient and safe mathematical computations.
 Each operation is optimized to leverage the static nature of `Sq` values, ensuring computations are both fast and reliable, with checks and balances performed at compile-time to prevent runtime errors and ensure type safety.